 pete

-Pete Langman was born far too long ago for his liking, and has since crawled his way, tooth and claw, into his forties.
+Pete Langman was born far too long ago for his liking, and has since crawled his way, tooth and claw, into his fifties.
 He’s beginning to think that this may have been unwise.

 Since this first appearance on this benighted globe, he has managed to do a few things, most of which he’s either forgotten or repressed.